 Best Premium Option — GoPro HERO 13 Black

 As of this writing, the HERO 13 Black remains GoPro’s current flagship and the strongest all-around option for underwater use — excellent stabilization, strong low-light performance for a camera this size, and the widest accessory ecosystem, which matters given everything covered above.
 GoPro has signaled a next-generation HERO release is coming, built around a new processor platform, but it hadn’t launched as of publication.
 If you’re buying today, the HERO 13 Black is the safe, proven choice rather than something you’d wait on.
+For a deeper dive, check out our complete guide to the Best GoPro for Snorkeling.

 Best Budget Option — GoPro HERO (2024)